Cow Tongue

 Baking goods don’t count

-Dried herbs and spices aren’t counted because there’s just too many, other then #1.
+Dried herbs and spices aren’t counted because there’s just too many, other than #1.

 1. Salt and Pepper

-3. Vinegar Not only are there a ton of flavors to change things up, but they do wonderful things for more then just salads.
+Not only are there a ton of flavors to change things up, but they do wonderful things for more than just salads.
 Although…yes, I primarily use them for salads.
 Red wine, sherry, rice, white distilled, apple cider, balsamic, oh my!

 This Vietnamese chile paste is found everywhere and is great for adding spice under any application.
 You can mix it with mayo, stir it in a sauce, fry it in a pan or top things with it like you would hot sauce.